When RL Meets Adaptive Speculative Training: A Unified Training-Serving System

 \AuroraSet{Affils}{

 \TogetherAILogo[0.6cm] }

 \AuroraSet{Abstract}{Speculative decoding can significantly accelerate LLM serving, yet most deployments today disentangle speculator training from serving, treating speculator training as a standalone offline modeling problem.
-We show that this decoupled formulation introduces substantial deployment and adaptation lag: (1) \textit{high time-to-serve}, since a speculator must be trained offline for a considerable period before deployment; (2) \textit{delayed utility feedback}, since the true end-to-end decoding speedup is only known after training and cannot be inferred reliably from acceptance rate alone due to model-architecture and system-level overheads; and (3) \textit{domain-drift degradation}, as the target model is repurposed to new domains and the speculator becomes stale and less effective. \\
+We show that this decoupled formulation introduces substantial deployment and adaptation lag: (1) \textit{high time-to-serve}, since a speculator must be trained offline for a considerable period before deployment; (2) \textit{delayed utility feedback}, since the true end-to-end decoding speedup is only known after training and cannot be inferred reliably from acceptance rate alone due to model-architecture, diverse prompt engineering, and system-level overheads; and (3) \textit{domain-drift degradation}, as the target model is repurposed to new domains and the speculator becomes stale and less effective. \\

-To address these issues, we present \sysname, a unified training–serving system that closes the loop by continuously learning a speculator directly from live inference traces. \sysname reframes online speculator learning as an asynchronous reinforcement-learning problem: accepted tokens provide positive feedback, while rejected speculator proposals provide implicit negative feedback that we exploit to improve sample efficiency.
+To address these issues, we present \sysname, a unified training–serving system that closes the loop by continuously learning a speculator directly from live inference traces. \sysname reframes online speculator learning as an asynchronous reinforcement-learning problem: accepted tokens provide positive feedback, while rejected speculator proposals provide implicit negative feedback that inherits the online traffic failure signals.
 Our design integrates an SGLang-based inference server with an asynchronous training server, enabling hot-swapped speculator updates without service interruption.
 Crucially, \sysname supports day-0 deployment: a speculator can be served immediately and rapidly adapted to live traffic, improving system performance while providing immediate utility feedback.
 Across experiments, \sysname achieves a 1.5× day-0 speedup on recently released frontier models (e.g., MiniMax M2.1 229B and Qwen3-Coder-Next 80B). \sysname also adapts effectively to distribution shifts in user traffic, delivering an additional 1.25× speedup over a well-trained but static speculator on widely used models (e.g., Qwen3 and Llama3).

 }

 \AuroraSet{Meta}{

 \textbf{Website:} \url{https://aurora-spec-ai.github.io/} }